pgdogdev/docs/docs/features/session-mode.md

 !!! note
     In session mode, when the connection pool reaches full capacity, a client has to disconnect before another one can connect to PgDog.

+    Clients attempting to connect
+    will wait in a queue until a client disconnects.
+The maximum amount of time a client is allowed to wait is controlled by the [`checkout_timeout`](../configuration/pgdog.toml/general.md#checkout_timeout) setting.

 ### Benefits of session mode